webguru103/smooch-docs/source/includes/integrations/_appuser_email.md

 ### Using your own email address

-After you set up your *from* address, all your messages to users will appear to come from your own email address instead of your smooch email address.
+After you set up your *from* address, all your messages to users will appear to come from your own email address instead of your Smooch email address.

 1. To use your own email address to receive and respond to user emails, simply provide your email address in the "from address" field on the Smooch Email Channel page. ![input from address](/images/input_forwarding_email.png)